esolares/HapSolo/README.md

 # Singularity Installation Requirements
 # RECOMMENDED
 Our singularity image of HapSolo contains all required software including BUSCO, and Augustus.
 Please skip the local install if you are able to pull the Singularity image.
+Running singularity will not require running conda and is the best way to get HapSolo and BUSCO3 working.
+### Downloading the image (only do once)
 ```
 # Pull with Singularity
 singularity pull --arch amd64 library://esolares/default/hapsolo_busco3:0.01